Extract certificates of origin to structured JSON

 Sensible is SOC 2 Type II certified and HIPAA compliant.
 Data is encrypted in transit and at rest.

 Yes.
-Sensible offers a free tier with 50 documents per month.
+Sensible offers a 14-day free trial on the Growth plan.
 No credit card required to start.

 Sensible uses per-document pricing for predictable costs.
 No token-based billing or usage surprises.
 Volume discounts are available for higher throughput.